zFlux/StudentGrades/README.md

 [![Build Status](https://travis-ci.org/zFlux/StudentGrades.svg?branch=master)](https://travis-ci.org/zFlux/StudentGrades)

 # Student Grades
-This is a toy Spring Boot application to demonstrate persisting data to a file database file (HSQL) via a web service that receives and responds in JSON.
+This is a toy Spring Boot application to demonstrate persisting data to a file database (HSQL) via a web service that receives and responds in JSON.
 Data persistence happens on an HSQL database file populated with some example data.

 **Setup**